Pop (Tones on Tail album): Critical reception

 Trouser Press opined, "while Pop [...] reveals some draggy recidivist Bauhaus tendencies, it also has real songs of modern music that show taste, delicacy and moderate imagination".
-AllMusic called it "an impressive, wide-ranging effort collaging a range of influences into an inspired, often unpredictable experience".
+Writing for AllMusic, Ned Raggett called it "an impressive, wide-ranging effort collaging a range of influences into an inspired, often unpredictable experience".

 Dave Thompson, in Alternative Rock, considered the album "more serviceable ideas than realized majesty", but nonetheless a recording that "holds its place in time".

+Erica Bettina Wexler of Spin wrote, "There is something elusive and haunting about their music.
+This first album provides no immediate hooks or grooves, no instant good time.
+But give a serious two-ear listen, and you'll be surprised by its hypnotic power."